llxxbb/Nature/doc/EN/help/relation.md

 }
 ```

 **protocol**: The communication protocol between Nature and ʻExecutor`.
-Its value is not case sensitive.
-The following methods are currently supported.
+Its value is not case-sensitive.
+The following methods supported currently.

 - Http | Https: Call an `Executor` remotely via post.
 - LocalRust: `Executor` is implemented as a Rust library, and Nature interacts with this library via FFI.
-- Auto: When you does not specify an `executor`, Nature will automatically construct an `executor` at `runtime`, but the `auto-executor` has no ability to generate content for `Instance.content`.
+- Auto: When you do not specify an `executor`, Nature will automatically construct an `executor` at `runtime`, but the `auto-executor` has no ability to generate content for `Instance.content`.
 So when we only care about ID, status and other information, Nature's `auto-executor` will bring us a lot of convenience.
 - BuiltIn: Use the built-in converter supplied by Nature.
-Specify a `builtin-executor` will be used through the `url` attribute
+Specify a `builtin-executor` will be used through the `url` attribute.

-Both http and LocalRust are required to be implemented by yourselves, please refer to [Executor interface](executor.md)。
+Both http and LocalRust required to be implemented by yourselves, please refer to [Executor interface](executor.md)。

-**settings**: Each `Executor` can have its own independent configuration, which is explained by itself. **Note** The content of settings can be replaced by the content in the `para.dynamic` property of `Instance.sys_context` at `runtime`, and this replacement is limited to the current Instance and will not affect other Instances.
+**settings**: Each `Executor` can have its own independent configuration, which is explained by itself. **Note** The content of settings can be replaced by the content in the `para.dynamic` property of `Instance.sys_context` at `runtime`, and this replacement limited to the current Instance and will not affect other Instances.
 Example: Suppose the settings of a before_filter used to load batch Instances are as follows:

 ```json
 {